DustinWehr/minimal-macros/readme.md

 * The pre-macro-expanded code should be valid TypeScript/JavaScript that does basically the same thing as the expanded code.
 So you don't ever NEED to run the expand/strip script.
 * Currently preserves line numbers.
 This isn't a hard constraint, in that if someone wants to add support for source maps, or explain to me why it's really easy so I can do it myself, I'm on board.

+## Requirements

+Python 3.x.
+On my mac, `python3` and `python3.6` are aliases to it that I don't think I created.

 ## Usage
 First set at least the two path variables at the top of `src/YOUR_PROJECT_SPECIFIC_MAIN_FILE_TO_MODIFY.py`.
 That should be enough to run the tests.
 Then: